This post may contain affiliate links. Please read our disclosure policy.

 A fork is placed on a plate that's topped with fresh gnocchi and tomato sauce.

 You can extend that time by freezing it!
-This gnocchi dish will stay fresh in the freezer for up to 3 months.
+This gnocchi recipe will stay fresh in the freezer for up to 3 months.
 When you’re ready to eat it, just let it thaw overnight in the fridge before reheating in the oven.

 Can I use fresh tomatoes?